 Creating a smooth and straight sound chamber is essential for tonal quality.
 Here I use a "gun drill system" made from an old wood lathe.
 This machine is the heart of my drilling process.
 It works by spinning around the wood blank and carefully driving a long drill into it.
 The result of a well-performed drill is a smooth and perfectly straight hole: the ideal sound chamber.

-My single-bore design doesn't require gluing two separate wood blanks together and next to being beautiful for its clean design, it's also better for stability.
+This single-bore design doesn't require gluing two separate wood blanks together and next to being beautiful for its clean design, it's also better for stability.
 There is no seam where the wood could possibly open up, so taking your flute outdoors or hiking it up a mountain is no issue.

 After the drilling process I use the same lathe for turning the flute into its round shape, and sand it to smoothen its surface.